Lin8x/airline-crack/README.md

 ##### Setup Information

-During setup for Linux users, the python program will go into the directory: `/usr/share/airline-crack`
+During setup for Linux users, the python program _(core.py and airlinecrack.py)_ will go into the directory: `/usr/share/airline-crack`

-As for the bash program that will allow for running the program with the command 'airline-crack' will go to the directory: `/usr/bin`
+As for the bash program, that will allow for running the program with the command 'airline-crack', will go to the directory: `/usr/bin`

 This however does not work for Mac OS users as the `/usr/bin/` and `/usr/share` ***is not*** accessable even with sudo.
 This is because Macs limit the power of the root account, so that even if you become root, you don't have full control over the system.